sascristian/HeyberryAI/README.md

             to activate layer/state 0 -> self.layers.reset()
             to get current layer/state -> state = self.layers.current_layer

-            each tree has a timer, after changing state this timer starts and at the end resets the tree to disable timer, after doing next/previous -> self.layers.stop_timer()
+            each state/layer has a timer, after changing state this timer starts and at the end resets the layers to disable timer, after doing next/previous -> self.layers.stop_timer()

-            to go directly to a layer do -> self.tree.activate_layer(layer_num) in this case no timer is started so you should also do - > self.layers.start_timer()
+            to go directly to a layer do -> self.layers.activate_layer(layer_num) in this case no timer is started so you should also do - > self.layers.start_timer()

             on converse -> parse intent/utterance and manipulate layers if needed (bad sequence)